Sabotage Times, We can't Concentrate so Why Should You?Sabotage Times, We can't Concentrate so Why Should You?

 by Jake Hanrahan

-When storming through the Ethernet cable and into government servers to pilfer top secret documents, hacker groups such as Anonymous and LulzSec need a place to lay low after doing it “for teh lulz” in order to plan their next mission without being watched by the authorities.
+When storming through the Ethernet cable and into government servers to pilfer top secret documents, hacker groups need a place to lay low after doing it “for teh lulz”, in order to plan their next mission without being spied on by the authorities.
 So where do they go when the work is done?
-The truth is it’s a place shared with arms dealers, terrorists and drug traffickers.
-Welcome to the world of the “Dark Web”, a secretive fold within the internet where you can buy automatic machineguns and kilos of cocaine using a currency that no government in the land can regulate, all via an ecommerce site known as “Silk Road”.

-After finding the .onion Dark Web address for Silk Road, I typed it into the browser Tor opens once it’s been loaded and hit enter.
 At first you’re greeted with an almost blank webpage with a few boxes on it and a captcha.
-It’s quite straightforward though, I signed up as Cult Leader (as you do) and was instantly given access to Silk Road and all its illegal glory.
+It’s seems pretty cryptic but it’s actually quite straightforward.
+I signed up as Cult Leader (as you do) and was instantly given access to Silk Road and all of its illegal glory.

-It doesn’t take long to see the appeal of Silk Road for so many of its users.
-You can literally buy everything from genuine British passports, crystal meth and C4 explosives to lock picks, 999 gold bullion bars and flick knives disguised as house keys – all without stepping foot outside onto the estate.
-Being a fully online service gives customers the reassurance that they’re not going to get bashed over the head and left with their pockets turned out upon purchase, which is most likely why Silk Road is so successful.
+Aesthetically, Silk Road looks like something you could create using Notepad and a fairly vague knowledge of HTML.
+This just adds to the intrigue of it though—it’s like the online equivalent of stumbling upon an underground clandestine chemistry lab.
+It doesn’t take long to see the appeal of Silk Road for so many of its users (reports suggest this number is likely in the hundreds of thousands).
+You can buy everything from genuine British passports, crystal meth and C4 explosives, to lock picks, .999 gold bullion bars, and flick knives disguised as house keys—all without stepping foot outside onto the street.
+Being a fully online service gives customers the reassurance that they’re not going to get bashed over the head and left with their pockets turned out upon purchase, which is most likely a big part of why Silk Road is so successful.

-You can literally buy everything from genuine British passports, crystal meth and C4 explosives to lock picks, 999 gold bullion bars and flick knives disguised as house keys.
+You can buy everything from genuine British passports, crystal meth and C4 explosives to lock picks, 999 gold bullion bars and flick knives disguised as house keys.

-Me: I was just wondering if there would ever be a possibility of buying C4 in bulk, as opposed to just 6lbs worth.
+Me: I was just wondering if there would ever be a possibility of buying C4 in bulk, as opposed to just 6lbs worth?

 C4 salesman: Yeah sure, I have another buyer looking at 25lbs though, so it may take a bit longer for yours to arrive.
 How much do you need?
 I am willing to lower the price per pound on a larger purchase.